Electron-x/BmpHeaderViewer/README.md

 - As a command line argument
 - Via the Open File dialog box
-- Via drag-and-drop (multiple at once)
+- Via drag-and-drop (multiple files at once)
-- Via the clipboard (multiple at once)
+- Via the clipboard (multiple files at once)

 For performance reasons, color management is only activated if the bitmap contains color space data.
 Color management and transparency are mutually exclusive.
 You can use the context menu of the thumbnail to activate or deactivate color matching for this specific image.